acemielektron/fddEMU/README.md

 <br>
 <br>
 **Requirements**
-* Arduino nano (UNO will do but button inputs require ADC7, use serial commands instead)
+* Arduino Nano or Arduino Pro Micro (UNO will do but button inputs require ADC7, use serial commands instead)
 * Micro SD card adapter (converts 5 volts arduino power supply and signals to 3.3 volts)
 * A micro SD card (formatted FAT16/32, floppy images in root directory)
 * Two 1kOhm resistors (for step and readdata pins - atmega's internal pullups are not sufficicient for parasitic capacitance of long floppy drive cable)